 Many of us may not know that remaining box hair dye that you have purchased can be kept, sealed and used again if it hasn’t been mixed with peroxide.
 You can’t reuse leftover dye if it has been mixed with peroxide.
-You have no other option but to throw it out.
+You have no other option but to throw it away.
+If you are new to colouring your hair at home, there are different types of box hair dyes which are temporary, semi-permanent, demi-permanent and permanent colour.
 Permanent dyes have a longer shelf life than other types of dyes which is around 4-5 years.
 However, it is important to verify the expiration date of any dye before you use it.

 Our salon has many clients who ask our hairdressers, “Can I dye it again after I have opened it?”
 The conclusion is, yes, it is possible to use it again if it hasn’t been mixed with peroxide.
 What does this mean?

 Permanent dyes is used by mixing with peroxide.
 Peroxide is the chemical reaction that allows hair colour to penetrate into the hair.
 Mixing peroxide with both the tube dyes used in professional salons and the box dyes found in supermarkets or pharmacies is necessary.
 So, let us ask you a question.
 What do you do with dyes that have been mixed with peroxide already?
 You can’t use the dye again if you have already mixed it with peroxide.
 Once you have completed the hair colouring process, the only choice is to throw it away.
 You can save the dye if you don’t mix it with peroxide.
 All of the information we have discussed so far is applicable only to permanent hair dye.

 What happens if the dye leftover is semi-permanent?